s-nakaoka/choreonoid-doc/en/simulation/vision-simulation.rst

 Next, let's create a simulation project targeting this model.
 Anything will do, but let's use "SR1Liftup.cnoid", one of SR1 sample projects, as the base.

-When the project is loaded, select "File" under Main Menu then "New" and "GL Vision Simulator" and create a GL vision simulator item.
+When the project is loaded, select "File" under Main Menu then "New" and "GLVisionSimulator" and create a GLVisionSimulator item.
 The default name is "GLVisionSimulator".
 Allocate it in Item Tree View as follows:

 | + World
 |   + SR1